 - Urination frequency might reveal a lot about your dog’s health.
-Some dogs may have difficulty peeing, urinate more frequently than expected, hold their urine, or be dribbling and incontinent.
+Some dogs may have difficulty peeing, urinate more frequently than expected, holding their urine, or being dribbling and incontinent.
 Inform your veterinarian of all of these changes, and bring your dog in if something isn’t right.

 Eliminating backyard dog urine odor

 Depending on where the dog’s urine odor is coming from, there are a few options for getting rid of it in your backyard.
 While the process will be the same no matter what, there will be some differences depending on the area.